 This is a nice and simple alternative to the other two already listed.

-Sure, it’s a screen cage like the others but its size is 36x18x36.
+It’s another screen cage only this time the size is 36x18x36.

 While this cage could be a little taller it’s not so short that your chameleon won’t be able to climb high enough, especially if the cage is on a high table.